Study Abroad Scholarships

 - SFS is a partner provider, which means that Etown students cannot use their institutional aid on these programs.
 But SFS is dedicated to closing the gap between what students typically pay for a semester of tuition at Etown and what they'll pay for a semester abroad.
 If you're interested in one of these programs, you should apply to your intended program early.
 Scholarships are awarded based off your program application.

 - All TWC students are automatically entered for a variety of scholarship opportunities, in addition to the ones provided in the link above.
-Students who apply by the priority deadline will be prioritized for the scholarship and any additional promotions.
+Students who apply by the priority deadline will be prioritized for scholarships and any additional promotions.
 Pennsylvania residents are encouraged to apply early to be eligible for a $3,500 scholarship, which would drastically reduce your housing expenses!